collective/collective.developermanual/source/testing_and_debugging/pdb.rst

 The Python debugger (``pdb``) is an interactive command-line debugger.

-It is very limited in functionality, but it will work in every environment, as well as the console.
+It is very limited in functionality, but it will work in every environment and type of console.
 Plone also has through-the-web-browser PBD debugging add-on products.

 .. note::